frcdesign/FRCDesign.org/docs/learning-course/stage2/2A-drivebaseFullDetail.md

 Every robot is also required to have a Robot Signal Light (RSL).
 An easy location to mount the RSL is on the side of the drive frame.
 Typically, only one RSL is required and needs to be “easily visible while standing 3 ft. (~ 100 cm) away from at least one side of the ROBOT”.
 Be sure to check the latest game manual rules for the most up to date RSL mounting rules.

 <center><img src="\img\learning-course\stage2-drivebase\elec\RSL.webp" style="width:80%"></center>
-<figcaption>RSL mount constructed out of 1/8" thick polycarbonate plate.
+<center><figcaption>RSL mount constructed out of 1/8" thick polycarbonate plate.
 The mounting hole for the RSL is 1” in diameter.
-The RSL model can be found in the MKCad App.</figcaption>
+The RSL model can be found in the MKCad App.</figcaption></center>

 Each robot is also required to have a radio.
 The radio should be mounted on the robot following Vivid Hosting's [radio mounting guidelines](https://frc-radio.vivid-hosting.net/getting-started/usage/mounting-your-radio).